 - There will be no separate rooms for hand-writers.
 Exam takers - whether they handwrite or use a laptop - will be placed in the same room.

 - In open-book examinations, material allowed shall be stated on the front of the examination question booklet.
 Unless explicitly permitted by the instructor, “Open Book Exams” does not mean that students can access the internet, even by telephone or other electronic device.
 If the use of notes is permitted, all notes must be printed out in hard copy.
 Laptops or other devices may not be used to access notes.
 Students may not use electronic or mechanical devices to refer to notes.
 Any other material is strictly prohibited.
+All book bags, briefcases, study aids, papers and other extraneous material shall be placed at a distance from the student’s examination desk (such as at the front of the room).
 Students may not share books or other materials during exams.

 - After the exam is distributed, questions shall not be directed to the faculty member or the proctor, nor shall the faculty member or proctor respond to questions except that they may be asked to help eliminate mechanical problems such as missing pages.
 Any ambiguities in the examination shall be considered to be intentional.
 If necessary, students should state assumptions upon which they base their answers.